cjddmut/Unity-2D-Platformer-Controller/README.md

 ## Moving Platforms

 Given the complexity of the Unity 2D Physics engine, moving platforms have a few special rules in order to work.
-Each moving platform is required to have a MovingPlatformMotor2D attached to it and it is *IMPORTANT* that the MovingPlatformMotor2D script runs before the PlatformerMotor2D script in the Script Execution Order Settings (Edit -> Project Settings -> Script Execution Settings).
+Each moving platform is required to have a MovingPlatformMotor2D attached to it and it is **IMPORTANT** that the MovingPlatformMotor2D script and any other script that moves the platforms is executed before the PlatformerMotor2D script in the Script Execution Order Settings (Edit -> Project Settings -> Script Execution Settings).
 The platform should update its position in FixedUpdate() and can leverage the velocity/position from MovingPlatformMotor2D.

 See the Moving Platform scene for examples.